-We compute precipitation statistics conditionally averaged on column water vapor w and \hat{T} , for bins of 0.3mm and 1K, respectively, for the tropics from 20N to 20S over the 4.7 year time period.
-The TMI microwave retrievals at 0.25 degree latitude-longitude resolution are effectively snapshots in time, so the conditionally averaged precipitation rate can be quite high for high w values.
-We separate out Western Pacific, Eastern Pacific and Atlantic Ocean regions to verify if the aspects we expect to be universal are reproduced in each, and to see the nature of the differences in properties that are expected to change with the large-scale conditions.
+We compute precipitation statistics conditionally averaged on column water vapor w and \hat{T} , for bins of 0.3 mm and 1 K, respectively, for the tropics from 20°N to 20°S over the 4.7-yr time period.
+The TMI microwave retrievals at 0.25° latitude-longitude resolution are effectively snapshots in time, so the conditionally averaged precipitation rate can be quite high for high w values.
+We separate out the western Pacific (120°E-170°W), eastern Pacific (170°-70°W), and Atlantic (70°W-20°E) ocean regions to verify if the aspects we expect to be universal are reproduced in each, as well as to see the nature of the differences in properties that are expected to change with the large-scale conditions.